Textualize/textual/docs/tutorial.md

 Here's a summary of the changes:

-- The Container object in StopWatchApp grew an ID of "timers"
+- The Container object in StopWatchApp grew a "timers" ID.
 - Added `action_add_stopwatch` to add a new stopwatch.
 - Added `action_remove_stopwatch` to remove a stopwatch.
 - Added keybindings for the actions.